scholarslab/praxis/tutorials/bash/index.md

 always ignore trailing punctuation when commands are given inline - just type text in bold red).
 This stands for "present working directory."
 This command just tells you where you are in the file path.
 When you hit enter, you'll probably see something like "Users/yourname".
-This just means that you've started out in the home directory for your user account.
+This means that you've started out in the home directory for your user account.
 Don't worry too much about learning the whole Mac file structure from the start - you learn it organically over time.
 Think of
-<code>pwd</code> as a way to get your bearings - when I sit down at a
+<code>pwd</code> as a way to get your bearings.
+When I sit down at a
 terminal, this is usually the first thing I type.

 ## <code>ls</code>